 There is a somewhat disturbing trend in the tactical gear industry of valuing tacticool over functional when it comes to product design and manufacturing.
 For those unfamiliar with the term, when it comes to gear, the word “tacticool” refers to something that uses actual tactical components in its design and construction outside of their originally intended purpose.
 This typically happens for one of two reasons.
 The first reason could be because of a misunderstanding of a components or materials design and specifications.
-The second reason is to simply make the product appear more tactically viable so it will sell to the growing demographic of Americans who wish to look tactical in their everyday appearance.
+The second reason is to simply make the product appear more tactically viable so it will sell better.

 In my opinion neither is a good excuse for making gear that is less about function and more about look as if it were the other way around.
-That’s fundamentally misleading and because of the people they are selling to it could actually have dangerous consequences.
+That’s fundamentally misleading and because many of these companies are selling this impractical gear to Military and Law Enforcement Handlers it could actually have dangerous consequences.
 This trend of manufacturers valuing tacticool over functional is actually so pervasive in the industry right now that major parts manufacturers have begun to create specific products to capitalize on the trend.
 Take the ever present Cobra™ buckle manufactured by Austrialpin™ as an example.
 Originally designed as a quick detach alternative to the standard strength rated double pass buckles typically found on climbing rated and rigging harnesses they became the must have piece of tacticool “bling”.
 Now they can be found on everything from rifle slings to lap top bags and it seems the more of them you can put on your gear the better it sells.

 I’ve been told that I think in extremes, that I’m a little too paranoid and pessimistic, but I tell people that I’m actually just passionate, aware of the world I live in and a realist.
 I have seen, first hand, the decline in focusing on the functional side of design.
 A certain product, that I cannot mention for risk of litigation, was manufactured by a very well known company and sold as “rescue rated”, yet when it was dissected it actually had missing stitches in some very key areas that had been covered up with more material so that it “looked” correct.
 These were products that were being sold to our armed forces and could have cost people their lives if it hadn’t been for one of them failing in a training exercise which sparked an investigation and ultimately a product recall.
 So if you’re going to sell tacticool products please label and sell them as such.
 Don’t work your ass off and spend tons of money on clever marketing to convince people that because it has 5 more Cobra™ buckles than your competitors product it’s going to function better when the opposite is actually true.